 This page is meant to serve as a general guide for what you can expect at certain magnifications while using your telescope!
+This is purely visual, not photographic!

 Know your Focal Length and Theoretical Limit

 Some objects can look spectacular in high magnification, while other’s won’t; only the the moon looks good either way.
-More often times than not, however, the local seeing conditions in the atmosphere determine how much you can zoom before it gets too blurry and distorted.

 To determine magnification, you divide the focal length of the telescope by the focal length of the eyepiece.
 For example, if your telescope has 1000mm in focal length and you’re using a 25mm eyepiece, then you’re using 40x magnification.